Custom Module | Qntrl | Bridge | Online Help | Build your own module according to your needs in Qntrl

 1. Navigate to(settings) >> Advanced >> Bridge, then select Custom Module.

-2. On the module list page, click the name of the module.
+2. On the module list page, click the name of the module you want to edit.

 Delete a Custom Module